lwizchz/CS361S-AES/README.md

 # Name 2: Will Kuglen
 # Name 3: Luke Montalvo

+Note: a GUI is provided in aes.py but the commandline backend must be generated via `make` before use.

 AES Implementation:

 - typedef Struct State: contains only a 4x4 char array.
 It is intended to hold